 You can adjust what components appear in Patient Check-In, create custom components, and create custom Patient Check-In Clinical Alerts.

-You can learn how to configure and customize your practice’s Patient Check-In workflow by reading Customize Patient Check-In for Your Practice.
+To learn how to customize your practice’s Patient Check-In workflow, read Configure Patient Check-In.